Integrated Bachelor’s/Credential Program

 - The admission requirement for international students with English as a second language (ESL) is a minimum TOEFL iBT score of 90 (22 on Reading, 22 on Listening, 22 on Speaking, and 24 on Writing) or IELTS score of 7.

 During the first three years of the program, APU undergraduate students planning to participate in the APU IBC program are completing General Education requirements and degree major requirements for liberal studies, allied health, or math.
 Advising is coordinated by the degree major department.
-Once undergraduate students are admitted to the APU IBC program, the Office of Credentials advises them in regard to the California preliminary teaching credential and credential requirements.
+Once undergraduate students are admitted to the APU IBC program, the Office of Credentials and APU IBC program director advise them in regard to the California preliminary teaching credential and credential requirements.

 Program graduates earn a Preliminary California Teaching credential in one of the following: